-The Social Studies concentration of the Bachelor of Science in Education in Middle Level Education degree prepares students to teach social studies to children in grades 4 through 8.
+The social studies concentration of the Bachelor of Science in Education (B.S.Ed.) in Middle Level Education degree prepares students to teach social studies to children in grades 4 through 8.
 Upon successful completion of this program, students will earn a bachelor's degree and be eligible for Pennsylvania teaching certification.

-Qualified undergraduate students in this concentration may be eligible to participate in the accelerated B.S.Ed.-to-M.Ed. program, which enables them to take graduate courses that apply to both their bachelor's degree in Middle Level Education: Social Studies and (thereafter) a Reading Specialist master's degree.
+Qualified undergraduate students in this concentration may be eligible to participate in the accelerated B.S.Ed.-to-M.Ed. program, which enables them to take graduate courses that apply to both their B.S.Ed. in Middle Level Education: Social Studies and (thereafter) a reading specialist master's degree.

-The Reading Specialist Master of Education program at Cal U is designed for students who want to earn a Master of Education degree and reading specialist certification on their Pennsylvania teaching certificate.
+The reading specialist Master of Education (M.Ed.) program at Cal U is designed for students who want to earn an M.Ed. degree and reading specialist certification on their Pennsylvania teaching certificate.

 Through the accelerated program, students can complete both degrees at Cal U with a total of 148 credits.

 Dr. Diane Fine